pinecoders/pinecoders.github.io/README.md

 ---

 PineCoders is a [TradingView](https://www.tradingview.com/)-supported group of programmers using TradingView's [Pine Script](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) programming language.
-We help TV users learn Pine, provide tools and resources for beginning as well as pro coders, and collaborate with TradingView to make using Pine indicators and strategies easier for both coders and the general TV community.
+We help TV members learn Pine, provide tools and resources for beginning as well as pro coders, and collaborate with TradingView to make using Pine indicators and strategies easier for both coders and the general TV community.

-We co-manage with TradingView the [Suggestions For Improvements To Pine](https://trello.com/b/Jmv6c8Cx) Trello Board.
-This [card](https://trello.com/c/r0jKAKhK) explains how the board works, how any Trello user can comment/vote on suggestions and how to make new suggestions.
+The [Suggestions For Improvements To Pine](https://trello.com/b/Jmv6c8Cx) Trello board is co-managed by PineCoders and TradingView.
+This [card](https://trello.com/c/r0jKAKhK) explains how the board works, how any Trello user can comment/vote on suggestions and how to contribute new ideas or concepts to existing or non-existing topics.

-We man the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-scripts) TV moderator account, from which we answer questions in the [Pine Script TV chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235), publish open source tools and examples in Pine, and from where we follow [top publishers](https://www.tradingview.com/u/PineCoders/#following-people) of mostly open source scripts on TV who's code you can learn much from.
+We also pilot the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-scripts) TV moderator account, from which we answer questions in the [Pine Script TV chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235), publish open source tools and examples in Pine, and follow [leading publishers](https://www.tradingview.com/u/PineCoders/#following-people) of predominantly open source scripts on TV who's public code you can learn a great deal from.

-We work daily with the Pine team to identify and validate anomalies and test upcoming new features.
+PineCoders works daily with the Pine team to identify and validate anomalies and test upcoming new features.

-We manage an [open source repository](https://github.com/pinecoders/pine-utils) of Pine code where you will find:
+Our managed [open source repository](https://github.com/pinecoders/pine-utils) of Pine code is where you will find:
 - [Snippets](https://github.com/pinecoders/pine-utils/tree/master/snippets) of reusable code,
 - Tricks and techniques to help you accomplish frequently needed tasks,
 - [Other open source projects](https://github.com/pinecoders) related to Pine.